 Calling of Meetings - The Committee shall meet as often as it deems appropriate to discharge its responsibilities.
-Notice of the time and place of every meeting shall be given in writing, by any means of transmitted or recorded communication, including facsimile, telex, telegram or other electronic means that produces a written copy, to each member of the Committee at least 48 hours prior to the time fixed for such meeting.
-However, a member may in any manner waive a notice of a meeting.
+Notice of the time and place of every meeting shall be given in writing to each member of the Committee at least 48 hours prior to the time fixed for such meeting.
+A member may in any manner waive a notice of a meeting.
 Attendance of a member at a meeting constitutes a waiver of notice of the meeting, except where a member attends a meeting for the express purpose of objecting to the transaction of any business on the grounds that the meeting is not lawfully called.
-Whenever practicable, the agenda for the meeting and the meeting materials shall be provided to members before each Committee meeting in sufficient time to provide adequate opportunity for their review.